strategineer/personal-website/content/books/2023-10-23/index.md

 ---
-title: "We Have Always Lived in the Castle"
-authors: "Shirley Jackson"
+authors: Shirley Jackson
+books/tags:
+- fiction
+- gothic
+- horror
 date: 2023-10-23
+params:
+  isbn13: '9780143039976'
 star_rating: 5
-books/tags:
-  - "fiction"
-  - "gothic"
-  - "horror"
+title: We Have Always Lived in the Castle
 ---

 It's short and sweet (and sour) and that's what makes this novel so special.